piotrmurach/tty-command/README.md

 #### 3.2.1 Current directory

-To change directory in which the command is run pass the `:chidir` option:
+To change directory in which the command is run pass the `:chdir` option:

 ```ruby
 cmd.run(:echo, 'hello', chdir: '/var/tmp')